ricardocr987/squads-scripting/README.md

 The `sendAndConfirmTransactionFactory` returns a function that you can call to send a blockhash-based transaction to the network and to wait until it has been confirmed.

-The legacy `web3.Connection` ensures compatibility with the Squads SDK, which hasn't migrated to the new APIs yet.

 ### Transaction Preparation (`prepare.ts`)

-This module builds Solana transactions by combining instructions with proper compute budgets and error handling on the simulation.
+This module builds Solana transactions by combining instructions with proper compute budget instructions estimate and error handling on the simulation.

 ```typescript
 export async function prepareTransaction(